 Apartment living does not have to be garden-free living.
 If you're fortunate enough to have a balcony - even a small one - it's surprising how much you can grow!

-So if you're itching to get your hands in the dirt, save a bit of money on the grocery bill, have concerns about the safety of your food, don't have access to a garden plot, but do have a balcony, this is the lens for you!
+So if you're itching to get your hands in the dirt, save a bit of money on the grocery bill, have concerns about the safety of your food, don't have access to a garden plot, but do have a balcony, this is for you!

 (updated May 20, 2012)